envytools/envytools/hwdocs/chipsets.rst

       - per-partition middle memory controllers: compression, ECC, ...
 [PMFB]
       - a single "hub" memory controller: VM control, TLB control, ...
 [PFFB]

-  - ROPs, memory partitions, GPCs, TPs have independent register areas, as well as "broadcast" areas that can be used to control all units at once
+  - memory partitions, GPCs, TPs have independent register areas, as well as "broadcast" areas that can be used to control all units at once
   - second PCOPY engine
   - redesigned PCOUNTER, now having multiple more or less independent subunits